 Who else has a role in a child’s education?

 Who can parents talk to if they are worried?

 Who should a parent contact if they are considering their child joining the school?

 Who is the SEN co-ordinator and how can they be contacted?

 Philips High School has a robust and successful pastoral system (OFSTED rated behaviour and safety as outstanding).
 All pupils are in a form and have a form tutor; they are overseen by a head of year.
-If pupils have SEN, the SENCO or the assistant SENCO can also be contacted.
-The Assistant Head teacher, care and guidance, is the point of contact for all issues regarding safeguarding, she is also the point of contact for looked after children (CYPIC).
+If pupils have SEN, the SENCO or the SENCO manager can also be contacted.
+The Assistant Head teacher, care and guidance, is the point of contact for all issues regarding safeguarding and also the point of contact for looked after children (CYPIC).
 In addition to this, two members of SLT are deputy safeguarding leads.

 If a parent/carer is considering joining the school they should contact Mrs Wiggins, the head teacher’s secretary, in order to arrange a visit to the school and an appointment with the head teacher.
 Other school staff may be invited to this meeting.
 Staff can be contacted via the school office and the school’s email system.

 |Complaints and appeals procedures|